Japanese aircraft carrier Taihō: Battle of the Philippine Sea

-With the ship down 1.5 m (5 ft) by the bows due to flooding, the forward elevator pit filled with a mixture of seawater, fuel oil and aviation gasoline, Taihōs captain marginally reduced her speed by a knot and a half to slow the ingress of seawater into the hull where the torpedo had struck.
+With the ship down 1.5 m (5 ft) by the bow due to flooding, the forward elevator pit filled with a mixture of seawater, fuel oil, and aviation gasoline.
+Taihōs captain marginally reduced her speed by a knot and a half to slow the ingress of seawater into the hull where the torpedo had struck.
 As no fires had started, Vice-Admiral Ozawa ordered that the open elevator well be planked over by a flight deck damage control party in order to allow resumption of normal flight operations.
 By 09:20 am, using wooden benches and tables from the petty officers' and sailors' mess rooms, this task was completed.
 Ozawa then launched two more waves of aircraft.

 Meanwhile, leaking aviation gasoline accumulating in the forward elevator pit began vaporizing and the fumes soon permeated the upper and lower hangar decks.
 The crew recognised the danger but, through inadequate training, lack of practice or incompetence, their response was ineffectual.
 They bungled attempts to pump out the damaged elevator well, and failed to cover the fuel with foam from the hangar's fire suppression system.

 Because Taihōs hangars were completely enclosed, mechanical ventilation was the only means of exhausting fouled air and replacing it with fresh air.
 Ventilation duct gates were opened on either side of hangar sections No. 1 and No. 2 and, for a time, the carrier's aft elevator was lowered to try to increase the draught.
 But this failed to have any appreciable effect and air operations were resumed about noon, requiring the elevator to be periodically raised as aircraft were brought up to the flight deck.
 In desperation, damage control parties used hammers to smash out the glass in the ship's portholes.